syncfusion-content/jsp-docs/jsp/ListView/Getting-Started.md

 ---
 layout: post
-title: getting started
+title: Getting started with JSP ListView
-description: Learn here about getting started with Syncfusion Essential JSP controlname ListView control, its elements, and more.
+description: Learn here more about getting started with Syncfusion Essential JSP ListView control, its elements, and more.
 platform: js
 control: Control Name undefined
 documentation: ug
 ---

-## Getting Started with JSP ListView
+# Getting Started with JSP ListView

 This section helps to understand the getting started of the Essential JSP ListView with the step-by-step instructions.